HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 • The bottle-fed child should be correctly fed in the upright position.

-• Frequently wash the hands and toys to reduce the likelihood of getting cold and other respiratory infections.
+• Frequently wash the hands and toys to reduce the likelihood of getting a cold or other respiratory infections.

 • Avoid smoking cigarettes.

-• Get flu shots and pneumococcal vaccines without fail as it decides the child's immunity.
+• Get flu shots and pneumococcal vaccines without fail, as they determine the child's immunity.

 What Is Homeopathic Management for Acute Otitis Media?

-Homeopathy is very much efficacious in improving the signs and symptoms of otitis media and breaking the tendency of recurrence of the disease.
-Though the treatment is completely based on individual patients' complaints, these are the frequently used medicines for acute otitis media.
-But keep in mind that this is only a guide and should not be used without the proper consultation of a well-trained homeopathic physician.
+Homeopathy is very efficacious in improving the signs and symptoms of otitis media and breaking the tendency for disease recurrence.
+Though the treatment is completely based on individual patients' complaints, these medicines are frequently used for acute otitis media.
+But remember that this is only a guide and should only be used with the proper consultation of a well-trained homeopathic physician.
 Belladonna, Chamomilla, Sulfur, Mercurius solubilis, Silicea, and Pulsatilla are the medicines used separately on the strict indication for managing otitis media.

 1) Belladonna:

-This homeopathic medication would be prescribed when you have the following symptoms, but it is one of the poisonous plants, and it should be taken under the physician's instructions.
+This homeopathic medication would be prescribed when people have the following symptoms, but it is one of the poisonous plants and should be taken under the physician's instructions.

 • A throbbing and pulsating ache in the ear.